cms-lpc-llp/llp_analyzer/README.md

 Defining a new analysis
 -------------
 1) Copy analyzers/DummyAnalyzer.cc and replace each instance of "DummyAnalyzer" with the name of your desired analyzer.
    Modify the body of the Analyze function to define your analyzer's behavior.
-You do NOT need to write a header file for the analyzer class; the Makefile will generate one for you automatically.
+   DO NOT need to write a header file for the analyzer class; the Makefile will generate one for you automatically.

 2) Do `make`.
 This will create an executable `bin/Run<name of your analyzer>`.
 You can execute your analysis using this program directly or by calling it via the `RazorRun` script.